Back

 You may see doing business from your perspective, but to make it effective, you need to listen to your customers.
 Hence, you need to emphasise listening to their feedback and the level of satisfaction with your services.
 Actively seek and consider customer feedback regarding your pricing.
 This can be done through surveys, reviews, or direct customer communication.

 If you have plenty of reviews, take time to analyse them.
 This way, you can see patterns or common concerns raised by customers related to pricing.
 Then, regularly evaluate customer satisfaction levels and adjust your pricing strategies accordingly to ensure they align with customers' perceived value and willingness to pay.
+Remember though that you are ub business to be profitable and it is unfortunately not uncommon for clients to have an unrealistic expectation around pricing.
+Don't take it personally, with some education they can understand exactly what is involved in creating your beautiful and delicious cakes.

 Continuously refine pricing strategies

 To stay afloat in the market, treat pricing as an ongoing process rather than a one-time decision.
-Normally, tendencies change, rates fluctuate, and your pricing strategy must be flexible enough to withstand the changes.
+Normally, trends change, rates fluctuate, and your pricing strategy must be flexible enough to withstand the changes.

 In this matter, customer feedback can be extremely helpful.
 Make sure you regularly check reviews and feedback, analyse the most popular opinions and connect the dots between them and your pricing.
 Once you create a solid customer base around your venture, you will be able to create a very efficient pricing policy suitable for all your customers, as it will be partially based on their feedback.